AC-DC: Amplification Curve Diagnostics for Covid-19 Group Testing: Basics of GT

-\subsection{Community-Aware GT}
+\subsection{Community-aware GT}

-In order to incorporate the underlying community network information, the authors of~\cite{nikolopoulos2020community} introduced a community-based testing paradigm.
-The goal of the scheme is to devise methods that use community structure to guide the schedule of group tests.

-More precisely, a community of $n$ members is assumed to have $d \ll n $ infected individuals.
-The population is partitioned into $F$ families.
+Several lines of work have focused on what is now known under the name of \emph{community-aware GT}.
+In~\cite{nikolopoulos2020community, ahn2021adaptive}, the authors leverage correlations arising due to the presence of community structures to reduce the number of tests and increase the reliability of testing.
+More precisely, they assume that a community of $n$ members has $d \ll n $ infected individuals and that the population is partitioned into $F$ families.
 In the combinatorial infection model, it is assumed that $d_f$ families have at least one infected individual and that all the members of the remaining families are infection-free.
 An infected family indexed by $j$ is assumed to have $d^{(j)}$ infected members so that $d=\sum_{i=1}^{F} \, d^{(j)}$.
 The testing scheme can be succinctly described as follows: A representative individual from each family is selected uniformly at random.
 The representative community members are tested using either an adaptive or a nonadaptive GT algorithm.
 Family members whose representatives tested positive are tested individually.
 Members from the remaining families are tested together using either an adaptive or a nonadaptive GT scheme.
-As proposed, the scheme has several drawbacks.
-First, in practice, it is advisable to quickly identify \emph{heavily infected (heavy hitter)} families and then quarantine members of such communities~\cite{parmet2020covid}.
-Also, testing each person in a community that may have only one infected individual seems overly cautious and prohibitively expensive.
-We address this issue in terms of what we call the heavy-hitting community detection model described in Section VII.
-Second,~\cite{nikolopoulos2020community} ignores interactions between members of different communities, which are crucial for spreading the disease.
-Third, the PCR noise is modeled as a Z-channel, in which a positive sample can test negative but a negative sample cannot test positive.
-As we will see in Section V, nonspecific hybridization due to either poor primer selection or mutations can actually render negative tests positive.
-On the other hand, qPCR is very sensitive - even $10$ viral fragments are enough to detect fluorescence.
-Hence, false negative errors overwhelmingly arise from inadequate sample collection or bad sample collection timings (when the individual is just infected or almost recovered from the disease, see Figure 4).
-This fact is clearly supported by the study in~\cite{buchan2020distribution}, which established that roughly $93\%-98\%$ of individual samples have viral loads at least three times higher than the detection threshold so that false-negatives due to PCR are highly unlikely.
+The first approach proposed in~\cite{nikolopoulos2020community} did not account for inter-community interactions, but that issue was subsequently addressed in~\cite{nikolopoulos2020group}.